-Potty training takes time, patience, consistency, potty clean up sprays and a lot of paper towels.
-There are many approaches to potty training and throughout my years of working with countless families introducing puppies into their homes, I've taken the best of the best, as well as personal experiences, to make a full-proof potty routine.
+Potty training a puppy takes time, patience, consistency, clean-up sprays and a lot of paper towels.
+There are many approaches to potty training, and throughout my years of working with countless families who have brought puppies into their homes, I've taken the best of the best cases, as well as personal experiences, to create a

-Separation Anxiety is a very common behavior issue that I work with and in my opinion, it is more difficult to address than aggression.
-The reason is because it's relationship based, Meaning, the relationship that has been established between the puppy and the owner is what's driving the anxiety.
-Believe it or not, the
+Puppy separation anxiety is a very common behavior issue I work with, and - in my opinion - it's more difficult to address than aggression.
+The reason is because it's the relationship that's been established between the puppy and the owner that's driving the anxiety.
+Believe it or not, the puppy decides the dynamic

 Last week I described how I would go about introducing dogs when it's cold outside or if you don't have a yard.
 One of the methods covered something I call "Claiming Space At The Door."
 I did a video on it a few years ago and it can be found in an older blog